renaissance-publishing/renaissance/content/chapters/21-races.md

 Notably, most of what the Commonwealth knows about the Leapers, they have learned from the Clay Men.
 (Whatever secrets the Deep-Divers know, they have largely chosen not to share.)

+Clay Men have a very distinctive vocalization range; while they can produce both very low and very high-pitched sounds, they struggle to produce complex patterns.
+Most of them speak a local variant of the same root language, simply called "clay".
+They can learn to speak Commonwealth Standard (though members of some other races find it painful to listent to for long periods of time).

 #### Clay-Men Vitals